bagetter/bagetter.github.io/docs/Installation/docker.md

     variables.
 To learn how these configurations work, please refer to [ASP.NET Core's configuration documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.1&tabs=basicconfiguration#configuration-by-environment).

+If this step is omitted the default mode (unconfigured) will be Sqlite with the sql blobs stored in the path `/data/db/bagetter.db`.

 ## Run BaGetter

 1. Create a folder named `bagetter-data` in the same directory as the `bagetter.env` file.
 This will be used by BaGetter to persist its state.